NOBODY knows the best way for you to parent your child.

 - Someone with whom he/she can interact

 That's it.
-The specific ways you decide to do all of that are up to you, but I'll be in your inbox each week to offer you new ideas to integrate into your daily activity.
+The specific ways you decide to do all of that are up to you, but I'll be in your inbox each week to offer you new ideas to integrate into your daily activity through music, early literacy, sensory experiences, and visual supports.

 Why?
-Because we all need this information, and we all need community.
+Because we all need this information, and we all need access to resources we can trust.
+You've got a community of support at your fingertips.